kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 loss = mse(residual, torch.zeros_like(residual))
 ```

-So let's follow this idea and train our PINN model!
+So let's follow this procedure and train our PINN model!

 ## Training

-We define a function that, at each epoch, will sample a few locations on our rod where we will evaluate
+We define a function that, at each epoch, will sample <span class="math display">$$ n $$</span> locations on our rod where we will evaluate
 how good the current approximation to the ODE solution is.
 This essentially defines a randomized grid in <span class="math display">$$ x $$</span>.
 Notice that we use samples from a random uniform distribution (each location in <span class="math display">$$ x $$</span> is equally likely),
 between <span class="math display">$$ x=0 $$</span> and <span class="math display">$$ x=L $$</span>.